amsynth/amsynth/README.md

 # amsynth

-amsynth is is a free and open-source analog modelling (a.k.a virtual analog) software synthesizer.
+amsynth is is a free and open-source analog modeling (a.k.a virtual analog) software synthesizer.

 It mimics the operation of early analog subtractive synthesizers with classic